jdunkerley/jdunkerley/creating-an-alteryx-cpp-function.md

 </FormulaAddIn>
 ```

 Take a look at my post on [XML functions](https://jdunkerley.co.uk/2016/08/13/beyond-alteryx-macros-part-2-how-to-create-an-xml-macro-function/) for most of the meanings of the XML.
-The special part for C++ functions is just the Dll part.
-This specifies the name of the file for Alteryx to read and the name of the function to call.
-This is *case-sensitive*, and must match the case in the cpp file exactly.
+The special part for C++ functions is just the `Dll` part.
+This specifies the name of the file for Alteryx to read and the name of the function to call (`EntryPoint`).
+This is *case-sensitive* and must match the case in the cpp file exactly.

-## Installing In Alteryx
+## Installing in Alteryx

 Copy the DLL and XML file into the `bin\RuntimeData\FormulaAddIn` folder of your Alteryx install.
 If you have an admin install, you will need to do this as an administator.
 Restart Alteryx and hopefully it will show up and work: